-- Complete blood count (CBC) including: - White blood cell (WBC) count - Complete differential (relative and absolute) - Hematocrit (Hct), hemoglobin, red blood cells (RBC), platelets - Reticulocyte count - Urinalysis - o Blood, RBCs, WBCs, protein, glucose, ketones, specific gravity, pH - Reasonable efforts should be made to collect a urine sample from all subjects - Urine toxicity (drug) screen - Urine toxicity (drug) screen will test for controlled substances according to the schedule presented in Table 6-1.
-Negative drug screens are required for study eligibility. - Sites will be supplied with instant-read dipstick urine toxicity (drug) screen tests to utilize as a tool at the Baseline and Week 6 visit in order to determine if the subject continues to meet eligibility.
+- Complete blood count (CBC) including: - White blood cell (WBC) count - Complete differential (relative and absolute) - Hematocrit (Hct), hemoglobin, red blood cells (RBC), platelets - Reticulocyte count - Urinalysis - o Blood, RBCs, WBCs, protein, glucose, ketones, specific gravity, pH - Reasonable efforts should be made to collect a urine sample from all subjects - Urine toxicity (drug) screen - Urine toxicity (drug) screen will test for controlled substances - Sites will be supplied with instant-read dipstick urine toxicity (drug) screen tests to utilize as a tool at the Baseline visit in order to determine if the subject continues to meet eligibility.
 This test will not take the place of the urine toxicity (drug) screening performed by the central laboratory.

-- Subjects who test positive for a controlled substance in the urine toxicity (drug) screen performed by the central laboratory and who have a valid prescription may be retested during Screening if they agree to abstain from the medication for the length of their participation in the study and if abstinence from medication usage is achieved at least 7 days prior to Visit 2 (Baseline).
-The repeat test during Screening must be negative for them to participate in the study.
-Additionally, DSM-5 criteria for substance use disorders should not be met. - Subjects who test positive in the urine toxicity (drug) screen performed by the central laboratory for benzodiazepines, tetrahydrocannabinol (THC), or opiates will be withdrawn from the study unless any prohibited medication or substance has been discontinued and withdrawal from the study presents an unacceptable medical risk for the subject.
+- Subjects who test positive in the urine toxicity (drug) screen performed by the central laboratory for benzodiazepines, opiates, any other controlled medication, tetrahydrocannabinol (THC), or illicit substance, will be withdrawn from the study unless any prohibited medication or substance has been discontinued and withdrawal from the study presents an unacceptable medical risk for the subject.
 The justification to allow the subject to continue in the trial will be made by the Sponsor/Medical Monitor, with medical input from the Investigator, and will be documented.
 If a subject is allowed to remain in the trial, this will be reported as a major protocol deviation, not a waiver.
-In addition, restrictions listed in Appendix C should be followed. - Reasonable efforts should be made to collect a urine sample at applicable scheduled visits as described in "Urinalysis" above
+In addition, restrictions listed in Appendix A should be followed. - Reasonable efforts should be made to collect a urine sample at applicable scheduled visits as described in "Urinalysis" above